dev1virtuoso/dev1virtuoso/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to me at [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).
+If you have any questions or need further assistance, feel free to reach out to me through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).
 We value your input and contributions.

 Thank you for being a part of this repository!